 What makes this massive swamp in the southern part of Florida unique is it is home to hundreds of different species, both native and non-native.
-You never know what you might see.
+You never know what you might see!

+Otherwise, there are plenty of family hotels nearby.
 If you are visiting in Fall, check out our guide to pumpkin picking in Florida.

 When to Visit the Everglades For Kids

-One of the great things about the Everglades is that it is located in Southern Florida.
+One of the great things about the Everglades is its location in Southern Florida.
 The climate is great all year round.
 The year is split into a dry season and a wet season.

-There are also a few specific times to mark in your calendar.
-If you are planning an airboat tour then keep in mind that Memorial Day weekend is extremely busy.
+In fact, photographers and wildlife enthusiasts visit around this time.
+There are a few specific times to consider.
+If an airboat tour is on the intinerary, keep in mind Memorial Day weekend is extremely busy.

 Many babies can be seen roaming the park around August as Spring is mating season.
-It is also best to visit the park on weekdays.
-Arriving before 10 am can also help with traffic and finding a parking spot.
+It’s best to visit the park on weekdays.
+Arriving before 10 am can help with traffic and finding a parking spot.